davidjohnbaker1/goldMSI_survey_jspsych/README.md

 ## Exploring the Scripts

-Inside both the .html and the .js files are lines of code that begin with a //.
+Inside both the ``.html`` and the ``.js`` files are lines of code that begin with a //.
 I have provided comments as to what each block of code is doing in order to help someone that is new to this better understand how the code is functioning.

+Once you feel comfortable with playing around with these scripts, try learn how to clone the repo from the command line!
+This way you can more easily stay up to date with changes made on the jsPsych or Gold MSI end of things (adding new versions!).